qiuxintao101/cobra/docs/detail.rst

 Configuration file
 ==============================

-To run the pipeline, a configuration file that defines various parameters of the pipeline is required.
+A configuration file that defines various parametrs is needed to run *CoBRA*.

-.. note:: Please note the following important points:
+.. note:: Please pay attention to the following requirements:

+  - Header names should not be changed
+  - Absolute and relative paths are acceptable in the config file.
+When using *Docker*, all input files must be mounted in the container.
+Please refer to Section
+  - For parameters that specify a directory, there should be no trailing slash.
   - the name of this file is irrelevant, but it must be in the right format (JSON) and it must be referenced correctly when calling *Snakemake* (via the ``--configfile`` parameter).
 We recommend naming it ``config.yaml``
-  - neither section nor parameter names must be changed.
-  - For parameters that specify a path, both absolute and relative paths are possible.
-We recommend specifying an absolute path.
-Relative paths must be specified relative to the *Snakemake* working directory.
-  - For parameters that specify a directory, there should be no trailing slash.

 In the following, we explain all parameters in detail, organized by section names.